Meme1079/PsychWiki/PsychWiki_Source/Tweens & Timers Functions.md

 This will change the angle value of the object with a tween.

 ### doTweenAlpha(tag:String, vars:String, value:Dynamic, duration:Float, ease:String)
-This will change the alpha or opacity value of the object with a tween.
+This will change the alpha or opacity value of the object with a tween, Goes form `0` to `1`.

 ### doTweenZoom(tag:String, vars:String, value:Dynamic, duration:Float, ease:String)
 This will change the zoom value of the object with a tween.